-Periperi U has set itself core four objectives and services to provide:
+Periperi U has set itself five core objectives and services to provide:

-- Develop active teaching and training, research and policy advocacy capacity in Africa on disaster risk and vulnerability reduction
+- Strategic engagement and global advocacy in DRR: develop active teaching and training, research and policy advocacy capacity in Africa on disaster risk and vulnerability reduction

-- Build capacity to provide at least 2-4 short courses annually in disaster risk management, vulnerability reduction, food/livelihood security or subjects relevant to risk and vulnerability reduction in their country.
+- Short course and training: build capacity to provide at least 2-4 short courses annually in disaster risk management, vulnerability reduction, food/livelihood security or subjects relevant to risk and vulnerability reduction in their country.

-- Develop innovative and stimulating undergraduate and/or graduate programmes related to reducing or managing the risk and vulnerabilities within Africa.
+- Acedemic activities and programmes: Develop innovative and stimulating undergraduate and/or graduate programmes related to reducing or managing the risk and vulnerabilities within Africa.

-- Generate applied research outputs related to risks and vulnerabilities that increase local understanding and improve the risk management.
+- Community outreach & social impact: Generate applied research outputs related to risks and vulnerabilities that increase local understanding and improve the risk management.

 What has Periperi achieved so far?

 Since 2005, the partners have worked hard to bring Periperi U to where it stands today.
-This is a summary of Periperi U’s achievements and progress from 2005 – 2015:
+This is a summary of Periperi U’s achievements and progress from 2005 to date.

-- Over 300 students have graduated from disaster-related academic programmes and courses in agriculture, engineering, urban planning, economics, environmental science and public health, creating a home grown surge in skilled human capital.
+- Over 2500 students have registered from disaster-related academic programmes and courses in agriculture, engineering, urban planning, economics, environmental science and public health, creating a home grown surge in skilled human capital.